-The way of future wars depend on how they will be conducted.
+The way of future wars depends on how they will be conducted.
 The end of cyber-warfare attacks and which state is going to win the war on security is the strategic theme of all leaders and national security experts.

-Sun Tzu in sixth century BC referred to the fact that the best form of warfare is to take down enemy without fighting with him.
-Over time as warfare has evolved, the notion has gained impetus, especially with genesis of the cyberspace and cyber warfare.
-It was for the first time that Sun Tzu notion of “Seizing the enemy without fighting the most skillful”, could be imaged has happening in its entreaty, using this potent weapon, which in contemporary world politics has no limits, no boundaries, and to a surprise, no visible restriction or legistlation.3
+Sun Tzu in the sixth century BC referred to the fact that the best form of warfare is to take down the enemy without fighting with him.
+Over time as warfare has evolved, the notion has gained impetus, especially with the genesis of cyberspace and cyber warfare.
+It was for the first time that Sun Tzu’s notion of “Seizing the enemy without fighting the most skillful”, could be imaged has happened in its entreaty, using this potent weapon, which in contemporary world politics has no limits, no boundaries, and to a surprise, no visible restriction or legislation.

 How big is the threat to the United States and to the world community?

-How cyber security issues fit into energy to puts some boundaries on the problems faced, but it is important to consider what is meant by “energy security.”
+How cyber security issues fit into energy puts some boundaries on the problems faced, but it is important to consider what is meant by “energy security.”

 Energy security for the US is the capacity for US consumers, individuals, organizations, corporations, or government agencies—to gain access to the energy supplies they need or want.
-6

-Foreign embargos, midstream plant disasters, and military action are all potential threats to energy security for the US and other states of international system.
+Foreign embargos, midstream plant disasters, and military action are all potential threats to energy security for the US and other states of the international system.

 Energy production in the US is changing, however, and affecting how the US meets its energy needs.